course-details-portlet

 • has knowledge of waves, sound and light

-• has knowledge of the use of the model of matter to concretize the construction of matter, and to explain physical changes and phenomena in daily life and in nature
+• has knowledge of the use of the particle model to concretize the construction of matter, and to explain physical changes and phenomena in daily life and in nature

 • has an understanding of the periodic system and how it is important for the construction of chemical substances, bonds between atoms, and reactions